 What are the symptoms of SAD and 'winter blues?'

 If you have SAD, this is a form of clinical depression that reoccurs around the same time each year.
-The symptoms of winter blues are similar, but a bit milder.
 You might experience:

 - Feelings of hopelessness and despair

 This is not intended for use for people with a diagnosis of depression.
 If you feel depressed to the extent that you have any feelings of self harm, it interferes with your sleep, your appetite, your relationships or your work, please contact your GP for further advice.
 Most people who are depressed improve with help.

 Don't let winter get you down...
 If you don't have the luxury of hibernating in your bed for the next 4 months, there are some simple ways you can lift your mood.

 Here’s our top five tips that you can do today...

 Whilst you’ll probably feel like just curling up on the couch in winter, it’s good to keep as active as you can to combat the winter blues.
 Regular exercise will keep you positive and feeling like you’re achieving something good for yourself.
 Exercising also releases your happy hormone - serotonin - so not only is it good for your health, it makes you feel good too!
 Check if you’re doing enough by taking the Fitness and Activity Check in the Fitness section of the Evergreen Life app.